Kili Island: History

 Captain Thomas Dennet of the British vessel Britannia sighted the atoll in 1797 on route from Australia to China and named it Hunter Island.

-Kili Atoll was claimed by the Empire of Germany along with the rest of the Marshall Islands in 1884.
+Kili Atoll was claimed by the German Empire along with the rest of the Marshall Islands in 1885.
 After World War I, the island came under the South Seas Mandate of the Empire of Japan.
 Following the end of World War II, it came under the control of the United States as part of the Trust Territory of the Pacific Islands.

 Bikini Atoll residents arrive

 Kili was uninhabited until November 2, 1948 when the United States government relocated the Bikini Atoll's indigenous population from Rongerik Atoll, where they had previously been relocated after their first relocation to Kwajalein Atoll failed.
 The islanders had consented to what they believed was temporary use of their island for nuclear tests, thinking they would be able to return to their island home within a few years.

 On Kwajalein Atoll, the islanders were living in tents on a strip of grass alongside the airport runway.
 In June 1948 the Bikini residents chose Kili Island as a long-term home.
-The small island was uninhabited and wasn't ruled by a paramount king, or iroij.
+The small island was uninhabited and was not ruled by a paramount king, or iroij.
 In June the Bikini community chose two dozen men to accompany eight Seabees to Kili to begin constructing a village.
 In November 1948, the residents, now totaling 184 individuals, moved to Kili Island, but soon learned that the new location was incompatible with their traditional diet and lifestyle based on lagoon fishing.

 In 1957, the Bikini residents, without any legal representation, signed an agreement with the United States that gave the U.S. complete control of Bikini Atoll.
 The Bikini families also gave up the right for any future claims against the United States.
 In exchange, they received $25,000 in cash and an additional $300,000 trust fund that yielded a semi-annual interest payment of approximately $5,000, or about $15 per person per year.
 They were also given Kili Island and several islands in Jaluit Atoll.